Homepage of the site 'What to do with your life?'

 Do not oppose what should be to what is

-As soon as one interposes 'what should be' between oneself and what is, one disempowers oneself.
+As soon as we interpose 'what should be' between ourselves and what is, we absolve ourselves of responsibility.

 • Expliciter le rejet de ne pas juger habituel qui est un appel au jeu des alliances et au manque de courage.